 Online education is widespread, and qualified online instructors may find opportunities outside of higher education in teaching adult basic education, enrichment and corporate training courses online.
 Increasingly, certified K-12 teachers are working in virtual classrooms.
 In a 2008 survey of public school district administrators about K-12 online learning conducted by the Sloan Consortium, about three-fourths of all respondents reported they had students enrolled in fully online or hybrid courses.
 Most districts predicted that their online course enrollment of K-12 students would increase.

 The U.S. Bureau of Labor Statistics (BLS) doesn't collect data specifically for online instructors; however, it does provide job outlook information for postsecondary teachers in general (www.bls.gov).
-The BLS predicted that job opportunities for postsecondary teachers would increase by 19% from 2012-2022, which indicated as faster than average growth compared to all other occupations.
+The BLS predicted that job opportunities for postsecondary teachers would increase by 11% from 2018-2028, which indicated much faster than average growth compared to all other occupations.
 Rising enrollment in higher education institutions should generate these new job opportunities.

 For-profit schools were expected to offer the fastest job growth for postsecondary teachers, but overall growth in this profession was vulnerable to state and local budget constraints.
 Although tenure-track positions are becoming increasingly competitive, more adjunct and part-time positions should become available.

 Becoming an online instructor is a good option for those who like to teach but want to stay at home.
 A bachelor's degree and a teaching certificate are the basics for those wishing to become an online teacher.
 However, if you want to work for a university or college, a master's degree, or doctoral degree, in the subject you are teaching may be required.